-1. The parents have an informal separation but not a legal separation or divorce.
-During an informal separation the parents may not live together and must maintain separate residences.
-If the parents have an informal separation they must still file their federal income tax returns as married (either as married filing jointly or as married filing separately) but file the FAFSA as separated.
+- The parents have an informal separation but not a legal separation or divorce.
+An informal separation looks like this: parents do not live together and have separate residences.
+In this case, they would file income tax returns as married but the FAFSA as separated.

 - The parents were married on the last day of the tax year reported on the FAFSA but divorces or separated between then and the FAFSA application date.
 Under this circumstance, the parents would file income tax returns as married (either jointly or separately) but would file the FAFSA as divorced or separated.